Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shop_random_imp_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the impersonators ttt_shop_random_asn_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the assassins ttt_shop_random_kil_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the killers ttt_shop_random_jes_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the jesters (if they have shop weapons) ttt_shop_random_swa_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the swappers (if they have shop weapons) ttt_shop_random_zom_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the zombies ttt_shop_random_vam_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the vampires
+ttt_shop_random_imp_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the impersonators ttt_shop_random_asn_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the assassins ttt_shop_random_kil_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the killers ttt_shop_random_jes_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the jesters ttt_shop_random_swa_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the swappers ttt_shop_random_zom_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the zombies ttt_shop_random_vam_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the vampires ttt_shop_random_clo_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the clowns

 // Enable/Disable Individual Role Random Shop Restrictions ttt_shop_random_tra_enabled                 0       // Whether role shop randomization is enabled for traitors